 Q. How long can a typical oscillating blade last?

 This can vary, depending on what the oscillating blade is cutting.
 Cutting through metal or drywall will wear out a blade much faster than cutting through wood.
 Running the oscillating tool at a higher speed will also heat the blade to a higher temperature and cause it to wear out more quickly.
-With that in mind, for lighter-duty use, a blade may last for an entire day.
-For heavy-duty applications, a blade may wear out in less than 1 hour.
+With lighter-duty use, a blade can last for an entire day or longer.
+In heavy-duty applications, a blade can wear out in less than 1 hour.